Image Slider

 The apothecary-inspired interiors of APOTHECA in Kyoto.

-With the unique concept of the old-fashioned apothecary — complete with the vintage drawers that a medicine peddler of past centuries may have used — APOTHECA welcomes you into a contemporary cocktail bar of unique concoctions and herb-infused spirits.
+Styled after an old-fashioned apothecary — complete with vintage drawers once used by medicine peddlers of past centuries — APOTHECA invites you into a contemporary cocktail haven of unique concoctions and herb-infused spirits.

 A whiskey-based cocktail with a syringe of peated whiskey resting on top at APOTHECA in Kyoto.

-Opt for the Penicillin and you’ll have the pleasure of injecting your cocktail (literally) with a dash of peated whiskey.
-This means you can enhance its flavors with a whiskey that has been exposed to peat fires, giving it a naturally smoky flavor profile.
+Order the Penicillin and you’ll literally inject your cocktail with a dash of peated whiskey that has been exposed to peat fires, enhancing its naturally smoky profile.

 A blend of traditional and modern at APOTHECA, featuring a masu drinking box and a glass filled with smoke.